The ChiRunning Approach to Marathon Training

-It was a six month program designed to educate runners in the art of training for, and running a successful marathon.
+It was a six month program designed to educate runners in proper running form mixed with the art of training for, and running a successful marathon.
 Now, keep in mind that success is a relative term.
 They all had their sights on personal goals whether it was overall time, to finish with a smile, to not get injured, or to simply finish.
 Any goal can be valuable if you can learn something along the way.

 - Increasing aerobic capacity slowly building aerobic capacity by running increasingly long runs.